swiftype/swiftype-wordpress/README.txt

 == Screenshots ==

-1. The Swiftype search analytics dashboard.
+1. The Swiftype Site Search analytics dashboard.
 Here you see your Top Queries, Top Content by Click-throughs, Top Queries with No Result, and Search Trends over time.
-2. The Swiftype search result controls dashboard.
+2. The Swiftype Site Search result controls dashboard.
 Here you can customize any aspect of your results.
 You can drag and drop to reoder search results, remove results you don't want to show up in the search, and even add results that don't show up automatically.

 == Changelog ==

+= 1.2.0 =
+* Using the new official Swiftype Site Search PHP client.
+* Complete refactoring of the module.
+* New admin user interface
+* Facet management from the admin
+* New rendering of the facet filters in search results.

 = 1.1.50 =
 * Bugfix for Issue #34: Removed undefined variable `$retries`.